ropensci/GSODR/vignettes/GSODR.md

 ```

 Since GeoPackage files are formatted as SQLite databases you can use the existing R tools for SQLite files
 [(J. Stachelek 2016)](https://jsta.github.io/2016/07/14/geopackage-r.html).
-One easy way is using dplyr, which we've already used to filter the stations.
+One easy way is using `dplyr`, which we've already used to filter the stations.

 This option is much faster to load since it does not load the geometry.